 Take Advantage of Version Control

 Many technical concepts have unfortunate names.
 (I'm looking at you, "inversion of control.")
 But configuration as code is what it says it is.
 Your configuration data, whether it's YAML, XML (might want to rethink that), JSON, or input for a tool like Helm, is now code.
 You will treat it the same way you treat your source.
-So, branch, tag it, perform pull requests, review it, and merge it to master.
+So, branch, tag it, perform pull requests, review it, and merge it to controller.
 Apply whatever process you've been using for your application code to your configurations.
 Don't carve out any exceptions for it.

 It's Not Either IAC or CAC.
 It's Both.